rhwang3/eulerBend/README.md

-# eulerBend
+# eulerBend.py

-eulerBend takes in inputs and outputs your Euler bend of interest.
+eulerBend.py will output a .gds file of an Euler bend with waveguide width, min bend radius, and angle specified by user.

-# packages
+# Packages

 This code requires scipy, numpy, datetime, matplotlib, and gdspy.
 The assignment specified either using KLayout or IPKISS; however, I could not obtain IPKISS because it is proprietary and in my opinion, gdspy has better documentation than the KLayout python API.
 If you would like to see this in IPKISS, I am waiting on an approval for a free trial license.

-# derivation
+# Derivation

 Given the Euler bend can be described by the Fresnel integrals [1], we use the scipy.special.fresnel [2] to describe our bend of interest.
 However, note that the argument for the Fresnel integral in [2] is different than that from [1].
 Therefore, we must scale the argument appropriately, which is done so in the function eulerBend.